-- 1. For the purpose of surveillance and review, Acuité calls for the information / data from the rated clients.
+- For the purpose of surveillance and review, Acuité calls for the information / data from the rated clients.
 In terms of the Agreement entered into by the client with Acuité, the client is required, inter alia, to: - i.
 Furnish on a continuous basis all information in a timely manner as may be required by Acuité during the lifetime of the facilities / instrument rated by Acuitéand - ii.
 Pay the annual surveillance fee and all other charges billed by Acuité in full. - 2.
 In case the rated entity does not provide the information called for by Acuité and doesnot respond to telephonic follow ups by Acuité's executives, Acuité shall send a reminder through email / letter to the rated entity.
 Similarly, in case the annual surveillance fee and any other amounts payable to Acuité are not paid in full and on time, Acuité will remind the rated entity to pay the annual surveillance fee and all otheramounts payable to Acuité through email / letter.
 If, in spite of reminder, the information required, or the annual surveillance fee is not received from the entity, the entity will be considered as a non-cooperating entity - 3.
-With respect to chronic failure in submission of "No Default Statement" by a rated entity, Acuite will follow its internal guidelines on the action to be taken for flagging theentity as "Issuer Not Cooperating". - 4.
-An instance where an issuer (whether or not flagged off as "Issuer not Co-operating")has failed to cooperate (please refer point 2 above), is considered by Acuité to be fraught with serious information risk.
-If Acuité is of the opinion that lack of cooperation by such an entity coupled with information risk makes the currently outstanding ratinguntenable, Acuité may take necessary rating action that may include a multi-notch rating transition.
-Acuité will also update the banker(s) with the rating action so taken.
+If an issuer has all the outstanding ratings as non-cooperative for more than 6 months, then Acuité shall downgrade the rating assigned to the instrument of such issuer to non-investment grade with INC status.
+If non-cooperation by the issuer continues for further six months from the date of downgrade to non-investment grade, no CRA shall assign any new ratings to such issuer until the issuer resumes cooperation with Acuité or the rating is withdrawn by Acuité. - 4.
+If an issuer fails to submit monthly 'No Default Statement' for consecutive months (corresponding to applicable instruments) as specified in table below, Acuité will flag off the rated entity as "Issuer Not Cooperating".
+However, the above will not apply in cases where the issuer is able to establish (i) technical or procedural issues for NDS submission OR (ii) a track record of timely debt servicing for the period as stipulated above.
+It is pertinent to note that the above timeline is the longest gap that Acuité will consider for flagging a rated entity as "Issuer not cooperating" and does not preclude situations where flagging as "Issue Not Cooperating" is effected in a shorter timeframe, if specific circumstances so warrant.